-The Board of Directors ("Board") of the Corporation has adopted this code of ethics ("Code") with respect to its directors and officers (collectively, the "Directors").
-This Code is intended to promote (a) honest and ethical conduct, including the proper handling of actual or apparent conflicts of interest between duties and loyalties to the Corporation and other personal and financial interests, and (b) full, fair and understandable disclosure in the periodic reports required to be filed and updated hereby.
+The Board of Directors ("Board") of City Lights Insurance Company (the "Corporation") has adopted this code of ethics ("Code") with respect to its directors and officers (collectively, the "Directors").
+This Code is intended to promote (a) honest and ethical conduct, including the proper handling of actual or apparent conflicts of interest between duties and loyalties to the Corporation and other personal and financial interests, and (b) full, fair and understandable disclosure.
 This Code provides examples of situations involving conflicts of interest and establishes disclosure procedures.
 It is vitally important to the public trust that both the fact and the appearance of conflicting interests and improper corporate conduct be avoided.
 Each Director will be expected to read and understand this Code and to review it periodically in order to be alert to situations that could create a conflict of interest or otherwise be contrary to the established policies of the Corporation.